 The #4opens: For Progressive Society and Tech Change

 The #4opens offers guiding principles for testing, evaluating, and promoting progressive social and tech projects.
-By adhering to these principles, people and communities prioritise paths of openness, collaboration, and the social good.
+With these principles, people and communities prioritise paths of openness, collaboration, and the social good.
 The #4opens can be used to drive meaningful change:

 Open Data

 Open data is the foundation of transparency and accountability in technology and social initiatives.
-By making data freely accessible, shareable, and reusable by anyone, projects can, foster innovation and collaboration across sectors.
-Enable democratic decision-making by ensuring access to critical information.
+By making data freely accessible, shareable, and reusable, projects foster innovation and collaboration.
+Enable democratic decision-making by access to critical information.
 Promote public oversight of systems and institutions.

 Examples: open data to track government spending and expose corruption.
 Monitoring environmental pollution to drive policy change.
 Analysing social trends to inform public planning and advocacy.